Why Sell on Wechat?

-Weekly and monthly reports must be accessed and strategies tailored based on this feedback, what tactics result in the most traffic, more importantly how does this translate to click through and sales/conversion rates based on the level of investment into each channel.
+Weekly and monthly reports must be assessed and strategies tailored based on this feedback: what tactics result in the most traffic and most importantly how does this translates to click through and sales/conversion rates based on the level of investment into each channel.
 This must be considered closely.

-The Chinese respond strongly to loyalty programmes, they like to engage with brands in an active way, perfect for a WeChat led approach.
+The Chinese respond strongly to loyalty programs, they like to actively engage with brands which is perfect for a WeChat led approach.